eebod/E-space-hashnode/cl0pl7h1j00veyunvb3nl4se8.md

 ![Hash_Tree.svg.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647193153058/pID0zkg1T.png align="left")

-I didn't plan to get this deep, but here we are.
-I'll try to reduce what comes next.

 ## Types of Blockchain networks

 **Private Blockchain Network:** These networks implement the basic underlying blockchain technology components we mentioned earlier and more, but in this case, the network is not publicly accessible.